-I recently discovered through joining an online support group called the Tigerlily Trust that, whilst Mothering Sunday as a concept in UK came from an 16th century English tradition of annually honouring your mother in church the more widely known Mother’s Day was founded in America in 1907 by a lady called Anna Jarvis, who wanted to do something to honour her mother who had lost 7 babies.
-The original version of Mother’s Day was created to remember and honour a grieving mother.
+I recently discovered through joining an online support group called the Tigerlily Trust that, whilst Mothering Sunday as a concept in UK came from an 16th century English tradition of annually honouring your mother in church the more widely known Mother’s Day was founded in America.
+In 1907 a lady called Anna Jarvis, wanted to do something to honour her mother who had lost 7 babies.
+This original version of Mother’s Day was created to remember and honour her grieving mother.

-Anna wanted to create a day where people could honour and treat grieving mothers to actually recognise their pain and suffering in a day of remembrance.
-It took only a few years before this day that was associated with deep emotions and grieving mothers was hijacked by commercial organisations in the US that saw it as an opportunity to sell gifts and greetings cards to all mothers.
+Anna wanted to create a day where people could honour and treat grieving mothers.
+To actually recognise their pain and suffering in a day of remembrance.
+It took only a few years before this day that was associated with deep emotions and grieving mothers was hijacked by commercial organisations in the US.
+They saw it as an opportunity to sell gifts and greetings cards to all mothers.
 It was then that the Mother’s Day as we currently know it was born.

-Someone said to me the first Mother’s Day after Violet died that I wasn’t to let the day upset me as she was sure I would no doubt become a mum again in the future.
-I was devastated and not strong enough to reply that I will always be a mother however it’s just my child is no longer here with us.
+Someone said to me, the first Mother’s Day, after Violet died that I wasn’t to let the day upset me.
+She was sure I would no doubt become a mum again in the future.
+I was devastated and not strong enough to reply that I will always be a mother, however it’s just my child is no longer here with us.
 I still think like a mother, feel like a mother and to a certain extent act like a mother because deep down I am one!

-To all the mother’s out there who have their babies please remember that this day was created for grieving mothers, who are exactly like you, who through no fault of their own unfortunately lost their children.
-Please do us grieving mothers or “wish we were mothers” all a favour, celebrate Mother’s Day and your wonderful children, hug them close, love them and appreciate all the little moments, remembering that some of us aren’t as lucky.
+To all the mother’s out there who have their babies please remember that this day was created for grieving mothers.
+Mothers who are exactly like you, who through no fault of their own unfortunately lost their children.
+Please do us grieving mothers or “wish we were mothers” all a favour.
+Celebrate Mother’s Day and your wonderful children.
+Hug them close, love them and appreciate all the little moments.
+Remember that some of us aren’t as lucky.
 You are blessed not because of the gifts of flowers, chocolates and handmade cards but because of the little people you have in your lives that others would happily give anything to have.

 Big love, Sarah x